 Avoid or reduce in evening meals: fowl, fish, and desserts

-Evening meals should be vegetarian, hot, light and liquidy.
-If you are significantly overweight the foundation of the evening meal should be 1) non-cream soups, 2) grains cooked in water (for example brown rice, quinoa, couscous, barley), and 3) vegetables either steamed, roasted or sauteed with small amounts of extra virgin olive oil.
+Evening meals should be vegetarian, hot, light, and liquidy.
+If you are significantly overweight the foundation of the evening meal should be 1) non-cream soups, 2) grains cooked in water (for example brown rice, quinoa, couscous, barley), and 3) vegetables either steamed, roasted, or sauteed with small amounts of extra virgin olive oil.
 If you must have dessert, I recommend cooked fruit desserts made with only small amounts of organic sugar.

 Lunch is the time our bodies can best digest and properly assimilate larger quantities of food due to the fact that digestion is strongest at noon and we have many active hours to metabolize the food before we sleep.
 Lunch is the most important meal of the day and the meal we most need to plan and prepare for.

 Lunch should be warm, cooked foods with a wide variety of tastes and dishes.
 Warm food is essential as it can be more easily digested and assimilated.
-Cold foods suppress digestion (remember your chemistry- cold temperature suppresses chemical reaction, and digestion is chemistry!).
+Cold foods suppress digestion (remember your chemistry- cold temperature suppresses chemical reactions, and digestion is chemistry!).

 The result of regular meals of cold foods is indigestion, the accumulation of ama (undigested molecules that clog the channels,) and weight gain.

 Having a wide variety of foods is essential for nutrition and to prevent the body from developing food cravings-the downfall of many a well-meaning diet plan.
 Food cravings often occur because of imbalanced diets that included only a few food types.
 Diets restricted to mostly carbohydrates or protein or fat eventually lead to undernourished tissues that rightfully send hunger messages to our brain.